swiftlang/swift-evolution/proposals/0014-constrained-AnySequence.md

 > : _AnySequenceBox<S.Generator.Element> { ... }
 ~~~~

-Which, in it's turn, will lead to `AnySequence.init` getting a new set of
+Which, in its turn, will lead to `AnySequence.init` getting a new set of
 constraints as follows.

 Before the change: